bevyengine/rfcs/rfcs/min-relations.md

 9. Relative ordering between relations of the same kind on the same entity.
 This would enable the `Styles` proposal from #1 to use relations.
 10. Generalized `despawn_recursive` by parameterizing on relation type.
+11. \[Undecided\] A full graph constraint solver in our queries like in FLECS for advanced querying.

 Relation applications in the engine: